Proxy Tester

 * Whether the protocol is mixed up (HTTP \ SOCKS5)

-* Whether 2-3 minutes have passed since purchase (for DC\ISP proxies, up to 2 minutes are required for synchronization)
+* Whether 2-3 minutes have passed since purchase (DC\ISP proxies require up to 2 minutes for synchronization)

-* Whether there is any blocking on the part of your provider
+* Whether there is any blocking by your provider

 If everything is correct but the check still fails, contact [support](/eng/contact-us.md).